ryannair02/MIST4610-Project1/README.md

 Image for Query 7: <img width="277" alt="image" src="https://github.com/ryannair02/MIST4610-Project1/assets/120529297/b2f1b98f-1cfd-4055-a97e-ebf00dba8efe">

-4) Display in a procedure the players, age group, and teamID while calling a particular teamID.
+Justification: Display in a procedure the players, age group, and teamID while calling a particular teamID.
 This query is helpful for the club to quickly access the list of players, their age group, and the teamID of a particular team.
-This query would assist a club admin when dealing with daily operations of the club in regard to a particular team and their members.
+This query would assist a club admin when dealing with daily operations of the club regarding a particular team and their members.

 Sql code for Query 8:

 CREATE PROCEDURE membersOfTeams(IN theTeamID INT) SELECT memberName, ageGroup, Teams.teamID
   FROM al_Group_21479_G4.Teams